nadiapasha/nadiapasha/README.md

 Hi, I’m Nadia.
 I’m passionate about mathematics.
-Since Data Science is an up and coming field that uses mathematical concepts and has potential for growth and research, I am naturally gravitated towards this field.
+Since Machine Learning is an up and coming field that uses mathematical concepts and has potential for growth and research, I am naturally gravitated towards this field.
 Currently I am a student at Geoergia Tech, having fun learning application of statistics and Linear Algebra in Data Science.
 Recently I have gotten interested in NLP.
 There is a lot of potential with respect to coming up with new mathematical models to help with natural language